cloudmesh/cloudmesh-pi-burn/cm-pi-burn.md

 which the card is plugged in, and one for the SD Card itself.

-Next we like to show you a bit more useful information while probing the operating system when the SD Crad  Writers are plugged in.
+Next we like to show you a bit more useful information while probing the operating system when the SD Card  Writers are plugged in.
 Please call the command:

 ```bash